gurbaaz27/iitk-coin/README.md

 # IITK Coin
 ## SnT Project 2021, Programming Club

-This repository contains the code for the IITK Coin project done so far.
+This repository contains the code for the IITKCoin, a vision of a pseudo-currency for use in the IITK Campus.

+ project done so far.

 ### Relevant Links